RSE-Sheffield/SORT/docs/deployment.md

 sudo nano /opt/sort/.env
 ```

 This file would typically look similar to the example below.
 The contents of these values should be stored in a password manager.
+In general, the name of each environment variable is the same as the [Django setting](https://docs.djangoproject.com/en/5.1/ref/settings) with the prefix `DJANGO_`.

 ```ini
 DJANGO_SECRET_KEY=********